Whirlpool WRS325SDHZ Water Dispenser Not Working — Complete Fix Guide

 Step 7: Check the Water Filter and Perform a Bypass Test

-The WRS325SDHZ is equipped with a water filter in the refrigerator interior, usually located in the upper right area of the fresh food section.
-A clogged or improperly installed filter can severely restrict water flow to the dispenser, resulting in no water or only a trickle.
+The WRS325SDHZ is equipped with a water filter located in the upper right area of the fresh food section.
+A clogged or improperly installed filter can significantly restrict water flow to the dispenser, leading to no water or only a trickle.

 Locating and Inspecting the Water Filter

-3. It is usually mounted horizontally on a bracket or vertically in a filter head
+3. It’s usually mounted horizontally on a bracket or vertically in a filter head.

 Water Filter Bypass Test

-To determine if a clogged filter is causing the lack of water dispenser flow, perform a bypass test by installing the filter bypass plug:
+To see if a clogged filter is causing the lack of water flow from the dispenser, perform a bypass test by installing the filter bypass plug:

-4. Have a towel ready to catch residual water
+4. Have a towel ready to catch any residual water.

-6. Install the bypass plug in the filter head in the same location where the filter was mounted, ensuring the O-ring is seated properly
+6. Install the bypass plug in the filter head in the same spot where the filter was mounted, ensuring the O-ring is seated properly.

-10. If water still does not flow, the problem is not the filter; proceed to other diagnostic steps
+10. If water still doesn’t flow, the problem isn’t the filter; keep troubleshooting.

-11. Do not operate the WRS325SDHZ with the bypass plug in place for extended periods — install a new filter as soon as possible
+11. Don’t operate the WRS325SDHZ with the bypass plug in place for extended periods—install a new filter as soon as possible.

 Whirlpool Water Dispenser Valve Assembly